jkimlab/RBRC/README.md

         docker pull jkimlab/rbrc

-- If you want to see manual for running RBRC docker image, see :point_right: [https://hub.docker.com/r/jkimlab/rbrc]
+- If you want to see manual for running RBRC docker image, see :point_right: [RBRC Docker hub](https://hub.docker.com/r/jkimlab/rbrc)

 ## RUNNING RBRC